"The ultimate goal is effortless movement and maximum control."

 The aim of Move in Mind is to align the body and focus the mind to obtain maximum results while eliminating unnecessary tensions, increasing balance, psychomotor coordination, mobility and flexibility, sense of stability and poise.

 This powerful method consists of a series of exercises, which are accessible to everybody.
 It begins with floor movements and gradually reaches an upright position, so as to re-establish the right balance of the body structure in relation to the force of gravity, according to the principles of Rolfing® Structural Integration.
+The series includes some of the basics exercises of the Beamish Bodymind Balancing method, created by Maestro Philip B. Beamish.
 Move in Mind enhances perception, proprioception and interoception (the ability to "listen to" our body, or the sense responsible for detecting internal regulation responses) in order to increase awareness and presence.

 How Move In Mind works